burtcorp/jmespath-java/README.md

 FunctionRegistry defaultFunctions = FunctionRegistry.defaultRegistry();
 // And we can create a new registry with additional functions by extending it FunctionRegistry customFunctions = defaultFunctions.extend(new SinFunction());
-// We need to tell the runtime to use our custom registry JmesPath<JsonNode> runtime = new JacksonRuntime(functionRegistry);
+// We need to create a runtime that uses our custom registry JmesPath<JsonNode> runtime = new JacksonRuntime(functionRegistry);
 // Now the function is available in expressions JsonNode result = runtime.compile("sin(measurements.angle)").search(input);